 The measure by MAS would allow technology players and non-banking companies to challenge conventional lenders.
 The disruption could be a win-win situation for consumers, according to marketing information services company J.D.
 Power.

-“It’s well overdue, in terms of more choices for customers,” opined Anthony Chiam, regional practice leader for global business intelligence at the aforementioned company.
+“It’s well overdue, in terms of more choices for customers,” opined Anthony Chiam, regional practice leader for global business intelligence at the company above.

-Singapore’s banking industry is dominated by three major local banks – DBS Group, Oversea-Chinese Banking Corp (OCBC), and United Overseas Bank (UOB).
-Some international banks with smaller operations are also major players.
+Three major local banks dominate Singapore’s banking industry.
+They are DBS Group, Oversea-Chinese Banking Corp (OCBC), and United Overseas Bank (UOB).
+Some international banks with smaller operations are also significant players.
 Critically, technological progress in the city-state has resulted in the presence of a variety of fintech (short for financial technology) firms.

 Several fintech and non-fintech players have expressed interest in applying for the digital bank license.
 They include lending platform Validus Capital, ride-hailing firm Grab, gaming equipment maker Razer, and telecommunications conglomerate Singtel.